Abdurrahmaan9/PomodoroTime/README.md

     * adding user accounts using mix phx.gen.auth to associate sessions with users.
     * User management to ensure storing the user session data
     * adding dashboard with statistics (e.g., total work time) using Ecto queries.
-    * Implement browser notifications for session completion (requires JavaScript in LiveView).